Deep Brain Stimulation for Parkinson Disease: New Chapter in Treatment

 Try our Quality of Life Questionnaire.

-How is DBS surgery performed?
+How is the actual DBS surgery performed?

 The DBS surgery is a minimally invasive procedure which involves two parts: